mediacloud/backend/doc/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------
 Parameter             Default         Notes
 -------------------   ----------      ----------------------------------------------------------------------
- last_feeds_id         0               return feed with
+ last_feeds_id         0               Return feeda with
                                        feeds_id is greater than this value

  rows                  20              Number of feeds to return.
-Can not be larger than 100
+Cannot be larger than 100
 --------------------------------------------------------------------------------------------------------

 ####Example